Cherie Gil: Career

-In 2000–2001, she starred in her first soap May Bukas Pa that aired on PTV-4 as part of Viva Entertainment TVs block timer and in 2002–2003 on ABS-CBN's Bituin, where she resumed her vocal talents and in 2004 TV series, Marina.
-In 2006, she took on the role as Menang Medel in the hit TV remake of Gulong Ng Palad.
+In 2000–2001, Gil starred in her first soap, May Bukas Pa, which aired on IBC-13 and RPN-9 as part of Viva Entertainment TVs block timer.
+In 2002–2003 she appeared on ABS-CBN's Bituin, where she resumed her vocal talents.
+She also appeared in the 2004 TV series, Marina.
+In 2006, she took on the role as Menang Medel in the hit TV remake of Gulong ng Palad.

+In 2007–2008, Gil played the role of Ayessa White / Frosta in Lastikman alongside Vhong Navarro.
+She played Amanda (originally played by Charito Solis in the 1983 film) as protagonist in Pieta alongside Ryan Agoncillo.

 In 2010, she was chosen to star in the fantasy series Grazilda on GMA Network.
-In early 2011, she joined the cast of the comedy fantasy series, Magic Palayok co-starred by Carla Abellana, and Geoff Eigenmann.
-The series did not get picked up for a second season after the season 1 finale which is composed of 88 episodes.
-The GMA Network cast her in another television show, Time of My Life.
+In early 2011, she joined the cast of the comedy fantasy series Magic Palayok, co-starring Carla Abellana and Geoff Eigenmann.
+The series was not picked up for a second season after the season 1 finale.
+GMA Network cast her in another television show, Time of My Life.
+In the same year, she played the role of Maria Callas in Terrence McNally's award-winning play, Master Class, for which she received positive reviews.

-Gil was part of 83 awardees of the Ani ng Dangal award by the National Commission for Culture and the Arts (NCCA), represented the cinema category on February 29, 2016.
-This, for simultaneously winning the Best Actress award at The ASEAN Film Festival for her role in Sonata and Best Actress in a foreign film at The Madrid Film festival for her portrayal in MANA, both in the same year.
+Gil was one of 83 awardees of the Ani ng Dangal award from the National Commission for Culture and the Arts (NCCA), represented the cinema category on February 29, 2016.
+She simultaneously won the Best Actress award at the ASEAN Film Festival for her role in Sonata, and Best Actress in a foreign film at the Madrid Film festival for her portrayal in MANA, both in the same year.
+She got the major role as Luciana together with the most admired loveteam from 2015 to 2016, Lizquen, in Dolce Amore.

-Her last acting role would be in the GMA Network 2021 television series Legal Wives.
-In May 2021, she announced that she had left her role in an unspecified television series, lamenting on how her efforts were not "seen and met in the same light".
+Her last acting role was in the GMA Network 2021 television series Legal Wives.
+In May 2021, she announced that she had left her role in an unspecified television series, lamenting that her efforts were not "seen and met in the same light".

 Later life and death

-In October 2021, Gil was diagnosed with a "rare" form of endometrial cancer, and she chose to conceal information on her illness to the public.
-Gil's showbiz career ended in February 2022 when she moved to the United States to be with her children and prioritize her own "mental, emotional, [and] spiritual states".
-She also shaved her head to symbolize her own "personal growth".
+In October 2021, Gil was diagnosed with a rare form of endometrial cancer, and she chose to conceal information on her illness from the public.
+Her show business career ended in February 2022 when she moved to the United States to be with her children and prioritize her own "mental, emotional, [and] spiritual states".
+She also shaved her head to symbolize her "personal growth".

 Gil died on August 5, 2022, at 4:48 a.m.
 EDT (4:48 p.m.
 PHT) from her cancer in New York City.
 Prior to her death, she had been receiving treatment at the Memorial Sloan Kettering Cancer Center in New York.
+Her brother, Michael, said that no final resting place was chosen, as Gil's remains were cremated in New York and some of her ashes were scattered in Bukidnon, her favorite place.